swiss-seismological-service/rt-hermes/README.md

 ```
 cp -r ../rt-hermes/examples .
 ```
-Update the absolute path `fdsnws_url` in the `examples/induced/forecastseries.json` file to the path of the `examples/induced` folder.
+Update the absolute path `fdsnws_url` in `examples/induced/forecastseries.json` to your local path of the `examples/induced` folder.

 ### 3.2 Initialize the database
 ```